 Greg M. Epstein

-A prominent leader in the national movement to build positive, inclusive and inspiring humanist communities, Greg M. Epstein has served the country’s rapidly growing population of nonreligious people for nearly two decades.
-Described as a “godfather to the [humanist] movement” by The New York Times Magazine in recognition of his efforts, Epstein was also named “one of the top faith and moral leaders in the United States” by Faithful Internet, a project coordinated by the United Church of Christ with assistance from the Stanford Law School Center for Internet and Society.
+A prominent leader for nearly two decades in national efforts to build a positive, inclusive and inspiring humanist community to serve the growing population of atheists, agnostics, and nonreligious people, he has been described as a “godfather to the [humanist] movement” by The New York Times Magazine in recognition of his efforts.
+Epstein was also named “one of the top faith and moral leaders in the United States” by Faithful Internet, a project coordinated by the United Church of Christ with assistance from the Stanford Law School Center for Internet and Society.

 Greg currently serves as the Humanist Chaplain at Harvard University, a position he has held since 2005.
 In 2018, he also joined the Massachusetts Institute of Technology (MIT) Office of Religious, Spiritual, and Ethical Life as Humanist Chaplain at MIT and “Convener” for Ethical Life.
 His arrival at MIT in this new role inspired him to a new focus on exploring the ethics of technology and what it might mean to use technology ethically and humanistically today.
 Greg is currently on a paid sabbatical for the 2019-20 academic year (through July 15, 2020) to research and write about technology, ethics, and humanism, including as a columnist at TechCrunch, a leading publication reporting on the business of technology, startups, venture capital funding, and Silicon Valley.